Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Experiments

-\textbf{Evaluation on 3DMatch.} We next evaluate our method on 3DMatch~\cite{zeng20173dmatch}, another widely-used benchmark dataset for 3D registration.
+\textbf{Evaluation on 3DMatch.} We next evaluate our method on 3DMatch~\cite{zeng20173dmatch}, another widely-used benchmark dataset for single-view 3D registration.
 We follow~\cite{el2021unsupervisedr,yuan2023pointmbf} as in ScanNet to produce the pairwise samples.
 Also, we increase the view separation from 20 to 40, resulting in point cloud pairs with lower overlap to increase the registration challenge.
-Table.~\ref{3dmatchcomp} demonstrates that by incorporating FCGF, Predator, and GeoTrans into our generative point cloud registration framework, their generative variants also consistently achieve the performance gain, validating the effectiveness of our proposed paradigm.
+Table~\ref{3dmatchcomp} shows that integrating FCGF, Predator, and GeoTrans into our \textit{generative point cloud registration} framework consistently improves their performance, further validating the effectiveness of our proposed paradigm.
+Additional qualitative comparisons and correspondence visualizations are presented in Fig.~\ref{3dimg2} and Fig.~\ref{vis3dreg}, respectively.